GerHobbelt/the-perils-of-Word-when-publishing-your-book/README.md

   >  Personal experience includes fatal hassle with PDFs produced from a document including multi-layered Illustrator files in one project: had to flatten those originals before the printer would stop barfing a hairball around midway through the pages.
 Bugs and limitations are everywhere.
   >

-  ☞ If you get it right on your second proof run, you're either *lucky* or your standard of quality is ... mindful of costs.
+  ☞ If you get it right on your second proof run, you're either *lucky* or your standard of quality is 🤔 ... mindful of costs.

   ☞ If you get it right on your first proof run, you're *very* lucky. 🤔

   ☞ You can only expect to need fewer proof runs when you're doing repeat business: same printer, same process at your place, etc. Example: publishing a quarterly magazine.

 - get yourself a printer shop that is easy to reach and talk to.
 When you're (getting into) doing very specialized stuff like art house publications (large format, full spread imagery for *connaisseurs* and such) you may need to look further, but at least I know my Mandarin is rubbish and my run sizes are so very *sub par* too: "printed in China" is not an option for the likes of me (and you, most probably).

+- specific to the Netherlands?
+Very few printers are interested in small runs.
+Of course, the setup cost is spread across fewer copies, and so on, but once you get into the area beyond "basic novel in paperback", things get bleak.
+  Haven't met many that get enthousiastic about doing stuff like overprint (printing onto, thus *over* the edge), full spreads, or classic hardcover binding, let alone fancy stuff like fold-outs or tabbed cuts.
+Without further data, I blame it on the Dutch mentality: cheaper is better, so there's no place for printers with fancy stuff and a love for harder-to-accomplish output, or the (few) ones that can don't care about their internet presence.
+I don't know. 🤷
+  I've been regretting this since my youth and haven't found an answer other than "go abroad, try there".